samlawski/flask-postgres-heroku-demo/README.md

 >**Important side note:** You may have gotten confused by `.replace("://", "ql://", 1)`.
 That's a workaround because of an update in the sqlalchemy library and a mismatch with the way Heroku configures its Postgres database.
 You can read about it [here](https://stackoverflow.com/questions/66690321/flask-and-heroku-sqlalchemy-exc-nosuchmoduleerror-cant-load-plugin-sqlalchemy).

+Now, there is one last step required for Heroku to properly run Postgres with your application.
+You have to add `psycopg2==2.8.6` to your "requirements.txt" file.
+This is a package Heroku needs to run properly and without much additional set up you won't be able to install it locally.

 #### Deployment (finally!)